hpsim/OGL/README.md

 Argument | Default | Description
 ------------ | ------------- | -------------
-updateSysMatrix | true | wether to copy the system matrix to device on every solver call updateInitVector | false |wether to copy the initial guess to device on every solver call sort | true | sort the system matrix executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda` export | false | write the complete system to disk
+updateSysMatrix | true | whether to copy the system matrix to device on every solver call updateInitVector | false |whether to copy the initial guess to device on every solver call sort | true | sort the system matrix executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda` export | false | write the complete system to disk